mattermost/docs/source/developer/webapp-component.rst

 Finally, initiate the following commands:

-1. Run `yarn run test:watch`, select `p` and type filename, and see if the component test passed.
+1. Run ``yarn run test:watch``, select ``p`` and type filename, and see if the component test passed.
-2. Run `yarn run test:coverage`, and open corresponding html report at `coverage/components` folder to see the percentage covered.
+2. Run ``yarn run test:coverage``, and open the corresponding html report at ``coverage/components`` folder to see the percentage covered.
 Update the test if necessary.
-Note that it's not required to meet 100% coverage of a component especially if it will take unnecessary or complicated mock up.
-Uncovered lines, statements, branch or functions will just be recorded so that it will be covered by next test layers like integrations or end-to-end testing.
+Note that it's not required to meet 100% coverage of a component especially if it will require an unnecessary or complicated mock up.
+Uncovered lines, statements, branches or functions will just be recorded so that it will be covered by next test layers like integrations or end-to-end testing.